What do I need to know about the 2019 novel coronavirus?

 The family cleans the house thoroughly.
 Household cleaners that claim to kill the flu virus should similarly work against coronavirus.

 Susan’s son is afraid someone is going to take his sister away for “quarantine.”
 But, by staying home for 2 weeks, Jackie is already protecting other people while she is sick.

-Because his sister is sick, Susan keeps her son home from school.
+Because his sister is sick, Susan keeps her son home.
 She does not want him to make other families sick.